chefzaid/devops-demo/README.md

   * Create a volume for the database, it needs to be persistent, regardless of the image/pod destruction
   * You’ll need to manage the ports and the reverse proxy / API gateway through Ingress

-Afterwards we will have other pods, for ElasticStack to manage the logs of all the microservices, and for Grafana for monitoring.
+Afterwards we will have other pods, for example ElasticStack to manage the logs of all the microservices, and for Grafana for monitoring.